robstarbuck/content.robstarbuck.uk/treact-recursive-components-in-react/index.md

 }
 ```

 Certainly much easier to grok from my point of view and I’ll demonstrate further advantages later on.
-With our schema agreed upon (well I’m happy with it), let’s render it out in React.
+With our data model agreed upon (well I’m happy with it), let’s render it out in React.

 # A Basic Implementation